tcpowell/picture-in-picture/README.md

 ## Change Log

+### 1.4.1
+- Updated to initialize picture in picture faster
+- Fixed issue where PIP would get "stuck" after returning focus to RL
+- Code formatting

 ### 1.4
 - Added configurable Click and Shift+Click options
 - Added functionality to drag the picture in picture window to a new position